Saumyajeet-Varma/Learn-Data-Modeling/README.md

 # Data Modeling using Mongoose

 A project demonstrating how to code data models using Mongoose in a Node.js application. <br>
-**Note:** This project uses Mongoose for defining data models only and it is not connect to a MongoDB database.
+**Note:** This project uses Mongoose for defining data models only and doesn't not connect to a MongoDB database.

 ## Table of Contents